-Our Board is ultimately charged with overseeing the risks to our business on behalf of our shareholders, and we believe that our Board's active involvement in oversight of environmental, social and governance (ESG) risks and initiatives affords us tremendous benefits.
-Our Audit Committee is responsible for overseeing our enterprise risk management (ERM) program, and management reports quarterly to the Audit Committee on the status of the ERM program.
-Our Audit Committee is also specifically charged with reviewing our consideration of sustainability, environmental impact and supply chain issues and risks and management's efforts to manage those risks, as well as reviewing the type and presentation of our environmental, social and governance disclosures.
+Our Board is ultimately charged with overseeing the risks to our business on behalf of our shareholders, and we believe that our Board's active involvement in oversight of corporate responsibility risks and initiatives affords us tremendous benefits.
+Our Audit Committee is responsible for overseeing our enterprise risk management (ERM) program, and management reports quarterly to the Audit Committee on various components of the ERM program.
+Our Audit Committee is also specifically charged with reviewing our consideration of environmental impact and supply chain issues and risks and management's efforts to manage those risks, as well as reviewing the type and presentation of our corporate responsibility disclosures.
 In addition, our General Counsel reports quarterly to the Audit Committee about any questions relating to ethics or our Code of Conduct raised by individuals within our organization and/or externally.
 Our NC&G Committee has broad oversight responsibilities for, among other things, our governance structure, including expectations and requirements embedded in our charter, bylaws and Corporate Governance Guidelines, our executive compensation policies and practices and our human capital management initiatives, including our commitment to diversity and inclusion, leadership development and employee health, safety and wellness.
-Within our Corporate team, at the end of fiscal 2022, we created an enterprise-wide Corporate Responsibility Department that reports to our General Counsel which, with input from our Executive Leadership Team, will focus on assessing ESG opportunities within our industry, establishing baseline metrics and objectives which we expect to publish in the future and that collaborates with our brands on potential opportunities to execute brand-specific ESG initiatives.
-Additional information regarding oversight of ESG matters within our company, as well as our company's corporate responsibility initiatives, may be found on our website at www.oxfordinc.com.
+Our Board is in regular discussion with our Chairman, Chief Executive Officer and President regarding corporate governance issues, including management succession planning.
+Our enterprisewide Corporate Responsibility Department, which reports to our General Counsel and gathers input from our Executive Leadership Team, focuses on assessing opportunities within our industry, establishing baseline metrics and objectives and collaborating with our brands on potential opportunities to execute brand-specific corporate responsibility initiatives.